DuckTales the Movie: Treasure of the Lost Lamp: Critical reception

-The film received generally positive reviews since its original release.
-Common Sense Media rated the movie a 3 out of 5 stars.
+The film received generally mixed to positive reviews since its original release.

+Common Sense Media rated the movie a three out of five stars.
 Chris Hicks of Deseret News claimed he went in "with very low expectations ...
 I was pleasantly surprised at how clever and funny the film is."
 Reviewing it for TV, ABC's Joel Siegel said: "Here is a movie you can take the kids to you'll all enjoy."
 Variety called the film a "lushly animated, smartly scripted, wise-quacking adventure."

-Detractors included Richard Harrington of The Washington Post, who criticized the film for its predictable plot twists, while Dave Kehr of the Chicago Tribune noted the lack of credit for Carl Barks, adding: "'DuckTales' is not a movie that the founding father would have been proud to put his name on."
+Detractors included Richard Harrington of The Washington Post, who criticized the film for its predictable plot twists, while Dave Kehr of the Chicago Tribune noted the lack of credit for Carl Barks, adding: "DuckTales is not a movie that the founding father would have been proud to put his name on."
 Charles Solomon of the Los Angeles Times faulted the lack of backstory, and regarded the character Dijon as a "cringing stereotype."

-The film holds an 88% rating on Rotten Tomatoes based on 8 reviews.
+The film holds a 66% approval rating on Rotten Tomatoes based on 62 reviews.
+The consensus summarizes: "It certainly lacks the polish and creativity of other Disney animated features, but DuckTales the Movie: Treasure of the Lost Lamp delivers an action-packed romp with decent humor and plenty of diverting silliness."